Cellular Automata - Pokemon Type Battle Simulation

 The below convergence graph shows how the populations starting from a random state tend towards homogeneousness.
 The end state is that each of the three elements represent approximately 33% of the occupied space.
 Note: The large variance in the beginning is because the map was initialized "sparsely" with a lot of empty space.
 All other experiments are "dense" with no empty space.

-A video of a larger simulation
+A video of a larger simulation: here

 #2 Balanced N Type Simulation